HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 metadata:
   annotations:
     # By default, OpenShift applies load balancing and sticky sessions are routed to the same Pod depending on the source IP.
-    # This should be disabled to leverage all DX HAProxy Pods when another proxy is used in front of DX.
+    # This should be disabled to leverage all DX Compose HAProxy Pods when another proxy is used in front of DX Compose.
     haproxy.router.openshift.io/balance: roundrobin
   name: "<helm-deployment-name>-passthrough"
 spec: